 The Windows retain a border when undecorated checkbox has windows still have a border if you choose to decorate them.
 The Animate iconify and restore checkbox runs a simple animation when you iconify(minimize) a window or restore it.

 The Move & Resize tab changes settings for moving and resizing windows.
 The checkbox Update window contents while resizing redraws the whole window when resizing it.
 Having it unchecked will have a drawn solid color until you stop resizing it.
 The Drag threshold distance changes the minimum number of pixels to drag a window.
-The Switch desktops when moving a window past the edge of a the screen lets you drag a window past the edge to switch desktops.
+To change how much you need to drag a window past another window change the Amount of resistance against other windows field.
+The Switch desktops when moving a window past the screen edge checkbox lets you drag a window past the edge to switch desktops.
+To change how hard it is to drag a window past a screen edge change the Amount of resistance against screen edges field.
 The field for Amount of time to wait before switching lets you change the amount of time to wait before moving beyond the edge of the desktop to another virtual desktop or physical monitor.
 The drop down menu for Show information dialog shows how you how many characters fit on the newly resized window for always, terminal windows only, or never.
 The field for Information dialog’s position is where to show this information dialog.

 On the Desktops tab to change number of desktops press the up arrow to add an additional desktop or the down arrow to reduce the number of virtual desktops.
-When switching desktops there is a checkbox to show a notification and a field for how many milliseconds to show that notification for.
+When switching desktops there is a checkbox to Show a notification when switching desktops and a field for how many milliseconds to show that notification for.
+To change how many virtual desktops you have change the Number of desktops field.
 If you want to rename a desktop double click on the desktop name and type the name of the desktop you want.